 Requests for funds must be received before travel is initiated.
 Eligible travel costs include airfare, conference registration, hotel, meals, local transportation expenses (parking, taxi, rental car, train pass etc.).
 Airfare must be booked through the Concur Travel Module.

-Applications are accepted three times per year, and the dates for the 2016-17 Academic Year are:
+Applications are accepted three times per year.

 Note that an application should be submitted by the appropriate deadline even if acceptance notification is pending.
 In this case, OGPS can make a conditional grant contingent upon receipt of notification.
 If the paper/poster is not accepted, the grant will be withdrawn.